SimonPenia/SPPI/README.md

 # SPPI
 the Simón Peña Purchase Interface.

-This is a (probably) extensive system for calculating purchases to make independant businesses' lives easier.
+This is a (probably) extensive system for calculating purchases to make independent businesses' lives easier.

 Basic usage goes as follows: